SuomiKP31/JUCE_VST3_Mixer/README.md

 ## Bi-weekly deliverables

 For the first two weeks, there's mainly the GUI framework.
-After that, I implement a new effector for each update and explain how it works, and where it can come handy.
+After that, I implement a new effect for each update and explain how it works, and where it can come handy.
 (You might find some familiar voicelines actually processed by those effectors!)

 ## Reference